Meetings

 URL: https://www.granadacongresos.com/severoochoa

-http://www.juntadeandalucia.es/actualidad/eventos/detalle/217675.html Horizon Europe: Workshop on RESEARCH INFRASTUCTURE
+https://www.juntadeandalucia.es/actualidad/eventos/detalle/217675.html Horizon Europe: Workshop on RESEARCH INFRASTUCTURE

 Place: IAA-CSIC